weaverplatform/docker-weaver/README.md

 This should set up a weaver-server image and all its dependent images.

-## weaver-server image
+## weaver-server-virtuoso image
+This repo also contains functionality to build the weaver-server-virtuoso image as available on Docker Hub.
+This functionality is not required for regular use, only for updating https://hub.docker.com/r/sysunite/weaver-server-virtuoso/.

-In the weaver-server directory, run:
+In the weaver-server-virtuoso directory, run:
 ```
 ./build.sh <version>
 ```
 Where version is correctly tagged github release.
-This will then create a weaver-server Docker image based on that version.
+This will then create a weaver-server-virtuoso Docker image based on that version, and publish it on Docker Hub if logged in with a user that has the privileges to publish there.